|

 Most Dangerous Game,

-producer had promised Fay Wray that she
+producer had promised Wray she

 would be playing with the tallest, darkest